 58 per cent of marketers spend more on content creation in 2018 than the previous year

-Generally, marketing is vital.
+Generally, as online accountants, we know marketing is vital.
 However, traditional marketing becomes ineffective seeing how technology progresses and how people behaves.
 People tend to consume more and more content due to advancing technology.
 With this in mind, traditional marketing is being replaced by content marketing.

 Studies suggest that marketers face three challenges in content marketing.
 These include measuring content effectiveness, producing engaging content, and lack of budget.
 Other study shows that measuring content effectiveness the fourth most cited obstacle that hinders content success.
 Many do not even know where to begin the measurement.
 Marketers only measure their content’s effectiveness through the number of website visits or video views and are contented with it.
 It should not stop there.
 There are 4 key content metrics that marketers should consider.

 Want to switch to More Than Accountants?
 You can get an instant quote online by using the form below.
 In a like for like comparison for services we are up to 70% cheaper than a high street accountant.

 Consumption Metrics is the most basic of the four and the easiest to measure.
 The most effortless way to measure user consumption is to use Google Analytics, and YouTube Insights.
 Many marketers commit a mistake by measuring only the consumption of their content.
 While the number of views and page visits is important, it is not the be-all and end-all of content metrics.
 Here are the consumption metrics you should know about your content:

 b.
 Referral traffic – the number of visits or views through a referral

 c.
 Time-on-site – the average time users spend on website

 d.
 Abandonment rate – the rate at which users leave the website